 The Supreme Court ruled that the realistic opportunity for the development of lower income housing could be provided by using "Affirmative Measures".
 While removal of restrictive barriers does not ensure the development of low income housing, the application of affirmative measures would provide builders and developers with the incentive to construct such units.
 One such measure would be in the form of government subsidies.
 While this may result in financial obligations on the part of the municipality, the court noted that the Mount Laurel obligation imposes many financial obligations, some of which are substantial.
-However, as noted by the court, an alternative such as tax abatement programs for low and moderate income housing projects would not impose a substantial financial burden on a municipality.
-A second method which would provide the realistic opportunity for the development of lower income housing would be the incorporation of "Inclusionary Zoning Devices" in municipal land development regulations.
-Two such devices are "Incentive Zoning" and "Mandatory Set-Incentive Zoning provides a developer with a Asides". density bonus if a specified proportion of the development is for low income housing units.
-The court; however, does note in that particular cases, the "sole reliance" of such incentives may not provide the realistic opportunity for low
+15 However, as noted by the court, an alternative such as tax abatement programs for low and moderate income housing projects would not impose a substantial financial burden on a municipality.
+16 A second method which would provide the realistic opportunity for the development of lower income housing would be the incorporation of "Inclusionary Zoning Devices" in municipal land development regulations. such devices are "Incentive Zoning" and "Mandatory Set-Asides".
+Incentive Zoning provides a developer with a density bonus if a specified proportion of the development is for low income housing units.
+The court; however, does note in that particular cases, the "sole reliance" of such incentives may not provide the realistic opportunity for low income housing development.
+17 The court states that mandatory set-asides are more effective and may have to be incorporated if no other method produces low income housing.
+This device calls for a mandatory set-aside of a certain proportion of proposed housing units to be constructed for low and moderate income housing.
+18 This requirement may vary from zone to zone and may be limited to certain zones.

-14 ID. at 97.
-15 ID. at 107.
 16 ID. at 107.
+ID. at 107.